nanometre/bjj-ecommerce-tgc-proj3-react/README.md

 ## 6. API & Database
 The project makes use of a custom API which retrieve and manage data.
-The API and database was built using ```Express.js```, ```Bookshelf.js``` and ```db-migrate```.
+The API and database were built using ```Express.js```, ```Bookshelf.js``` and ```db-migrate```.
 The source code and documentation for the API and database can be found [here](https://github.com/nanometre/bjj-ecommerce-tgc-proj3-express).
-The API and database are [hosted on heroku](https://bjj-ecom-tgc-proj3-express.herokuapp.com/) and is accessible from the frontend
+The API and database are [hosted on Heroku](https://bjj-ecom-tgc-proj3-express.herokuapp.com/) and is accessible from the frontend

 ## 7. Deployment